 You’ve toiled day and night building your business.
 From choosing a catchy brand name to refining your product’s features, you’ve spent countless hours conceptualizing, creating, and championing your product.
-Now you’re here, staring at the behemoth that is Amazon, wondering how the heck you’re going to make your product shine from pages upon pages of products.
+Now you’re here, staring at the behemoth that is Amazon, wondering how the heck you’re going to make your product shine amidst pages upon pages of products.

 - Boost rankings